Code of Conduct

 Plashet School is the Data Controller for the purposes of the Data Protection Act.
 We collect information from you, and may receive information about you from your previous school.
 We hold this personal data and use it to:

-- support your teaching and learning;
+- support our teaching and your learning;

 - monitor and report on your progress;